 El Paso Museum of Art, Wyler Aerial Tramway, and National Border Patrol Museum.

 If you are in downtown, don't miss a visit to San Jacinto Plaza - a well-appointed park with a fountain and Alligator statues.

-The pond originally contains 7 live - and very popular - alligators.
+The pond originally contained seven live - and very popular - alligators.
 The alligators were moved to the El Paso Zoo in 1965 but were memorized with the statues.